tsgates/arch-wiki-markdown/wiki/Disk_Quota.md

 There are several useful commands:

-    repquota -a      # Shows the status on disk usage warnquota        # Can be used to warn the users about their quota setquota         # Non-interactive quota setting--useful for scripting
+    repquota -a      # Shows the status on disk usage warnquota        # Can be used to warn the users about their quota, configuration in /etc/warnquota.conf setquota         # Non-interactive quota setting--useful for scripting

 Lasty, quotastats is used to give thorough information about the quota